niilz/DeLorean_fitbit_clockFace/README.md

 ---
 The clockface is currently in the review-process at fitbit.
 Once it is clreared it will be available completely free of charge.
-If you would like to try it out already you could use this link: https://gam.fitbit.com/gallery/clock/d6e1a1e6-5b86-4e83-b806-c928c7b75f61
+If you would like to try it out already you could use this link:... [get the DeLorean-Clock-Face link](https://gam.fitbit.com/gallery/clock/d6e1a1e6-5b86-4e83-b806-c928c7b75f61)...
 (needs to be clicked from a mobile device, because it redirects to the fitbit app)